- Role-based, attribute-based, & just-in-time access to infrastructure

 - Logging like you've never seen

-We’re pleased to announce public beta support for the use of third-party secrets managers with StrongDM to store your credentials.
+We’re pleased to announce public support for the use of third-party secrets managers with StrongDM to store your credentials.
 And the best part?
 There’s zero changes to your workflow.

 Integrate and automate